 The immense popularity and success of Kubrick’s adaptation led managers at the Stanley Hotel to build their very own hedge maze on the grounds, thus creating yet another attraction for fans of the novel and the movie.

-Whether you’re a die-hard Stephen King fan, a Stanley Kubrick fan, a horror aficionado, or just enamoured with the Rocky Mountains, you’ll feel right at home at the Stanley Hotel (you can book your stay here).
+Whether you’re a die-hard Stephen King fan, a Stanley Kubrick fan, a horror aficionado, or just enamored with the Rocky Mountains, you’ll feel right at home at the Stanley Hotel (you can book your stay here).

-The unrivalled view alone is enough to make you want to return every year, just as Oscar Stanley did.
+The unrivaled view alone is enough to make you want to return every year, just as F.O.
+Stanley did.